6. Stochastic Responses#

 6.3.3.
 Responses to initial shocks#

 So far, we have characterized stochastic responses to initial changes in the state variables.
-From these, we deduce vector of responses to the initial shocks by changing the initial conditions for the variational processes.
-Let \(\sigma_i\) denotes the \(i^{th}\) column of \(\sigma\) and \(\varsigma_i\) the \(i^{th}\) entry of \(\varsigma\) and initialize:
+From these, we deduce the vector of responses to the initial shocks by changing the initial conditions for the variational processes.
+Let \(\sigma_i\) denote the \(i^{th}\) column of \(\sigma\) and \(\varsigma_i\) the \(i^{th}\) entry of \(\varsigma\) and initialize:

 Using these initial conditions, we obtain the continuous time stochastic responses to shock \(i\) at date zero corresponding to entry \(i\) of \(dW_0\), which we denote \(dW_0^i\).
 Specifically, the impacts of this date zero shock on \(X\) and \(Y\) are, respectively:

-For the special case of linear dynamics given in Example 6.3,
+For the special case of linear dynamics given in Example 6.4,

 which are the continuous-time counterparts of the familiar impulse responses.